Skip to Main Content

 Need a Fixer for Your Peruvian Production?

-Whether you are planning a documentary in the Amazon, a feature film against the backdrop of Machu Picchu, a commercial campaign in Lima's colonial centre, or a branded content shoot across the Sacred Valley, our team provides comprehensive fixer and production services across every region of Peru.
+Whether you are planning a documentary in the Amazon, a feature film against Machu Picchu, a commercial campaign in Lima's colonial centre, or a branded content shoot across the Sacred Valley, our team provides full fixer and production services in every region of Peru.
 We handle Ministry of Culture permits, crew sourcing, equipment logistics, altitude planning, and every other detail so you can focus on the creative work.
 Contact Fixers in Peru to discuss your next project.

 Link copied to clipboard